Canberra 2019 feedback

 I first met David in 2009 when I attended an ISR Matrix course being held within the Perth area.
 I was immediately impressed with David’s coaching style and

 professionalism.
-His knowledge, experience and genuine passion inspire complete attention and respect and I have highly recommended his courses to my
+His knowledge, experience and genuine passion inspire complete attention and respect and I have highly recommended his courses to my friends and

-As an instructor it is sometimes extremely difficult to monitor, fault-correct and manage the learning of a large group of people, taking into consideration
+As an instructor it is sometimes extremely difficult to monitor, fault-correct and manage the learning of a large group of people, taking into consideration learning styles,

-learning styles, experience and confidence of the students.
+experience and confidence of the students.
 David however makes these tasks look easy, which was demonstrated on the most recent ISR course I attended in July 2010.

 The course participants had a mixed work background (Police, military and civilian) and varied experience levels in martial or fighting arts (from zero to instructor level).

 This was in no way a hindrance however as David was able to tailor the course to suit the relevant experience levels and address specific role-related tasks.

-On numerous occasions during the course David was simultaneously managing 3 separate groups; the first looking at basic ISR physical management, the
+On numerous occasions during the course David was simultaneously managing 3 separate groups; the first looking at basic ISR physical management, the second physical

 communicate that knowledge and achieve excellent results is a credit to him.

 I was further extremely impressed with the way in which David assists his students to address specific questions posed.
-For example, a course participant and I
+For example, a course participant and I both work

 within environments in which we have to remove persons from vehicles in a dynamic way and we had both found this to be a difficult and dangerous task due to the

 complexity of what can appear to be a very easy task.
 David’s patience and technical skill were again very evident, as he encouraged us to work through the problems we

 were encountering, applying guidance where necessary in a way that helped us to achieve the task.

 I have taken a great many of the things I have learned from David back to my workplace with a view to implement them as best practice within the agency.

 David’s ability to communicate on all levels is exemplary.
-He communicates with influence, is never overbearing or patronising and puts all those he teaches at
+He communicates with influence, is never overbearing or patronising and puts all those he teaches at ease with

 his manner.
 I have made contact with David on numerous occasions outside of the training environment to ask for his opinion and guidance.
 David always has time for

 people and would never allow a question to go unanswered, which is sometimes a very rare quality.

 In conclusion I believe David to be a person of the highest calibre, and his technical knowledge, expertise and skill are second to none.
-His integrity, personal
+His integrity, personal drive and

 have no reservations in recommending him to you as operational safety and tactics subject matter expert.